 <one line to give the library's name and a brief idea of what it does.> Copyright (C) <year> <name of author> This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of

-Lesser General Public License for more details.
+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.
 You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software